When you find a barn you have to stop for a photo with the Mitsubishi . Photo: Scotty ReissEclipse Cross

 Mitsubishi wants to make you look, and the Eclipse Cross will do the trick.

-But their competitors have largely been doing just that—on design, price, features and more.
-So, for the 2022 year, Mitsubishi came to the market with redesigned SUVs that are ready to take on the competition.
+However, their competitors have largely been doing just that—on design, price, features and more.
+Therefore, Mitsubishi came to the 2022 market with redesigned SUVs ready to take on the competition.

-The first to make its debut is the 2022 Eclipse Cross, a compact SUV with seating for 5, all wheel drive and in our test model, premium features like leather seats, a panoramic sun roof and head up display.
+The first to make its debut was the 2022 Eclipse Cross.
+It’s a compact SUV with seating for 5, all-wheel drive.
+Additionally, our test model had premium features like leather seats, a panoramic sunroof and head-up display.
 Shoppers who are looking at the Nissan Rogue, Toyota RAV4, Honda CR-V or Mazda CX-5 will need to take a pause to consider the Eclipse Cross.

 Related: How this Team of Veterans Challenged, and Conquered, Rebelle Rally